vega/altair/doc/index.rst

    :names: one_dot_per_zipcode, horizon_graph, world_projections, candlestick_chart, falkensee, errorbars_with_ci, scatter_linked_brush, layered_heatmap_text, natural_disasters, bar_rounded, streamgraph, multiline_tooltip, select_detail, choropleth, interactive_cross_highlight, seattle_weather_interactive, london_tube, ridgeline_plot, violin_plot, strip_plot, table_bubble_plot_github
    :size: 21

-Vega-Altair is a declarative statistical visualization library for Python.
+.. rst-class:: lead

+   **Vega-Altair** is a declarative visualization library for Python.
 Its simple, friendly and consistent API, built on top of the powerful Vega-Lite_ grammar, empowers you to spend less time writing code and more time exploring your data.

 You can browse this site via the links in the top navigation panel.
 It can also be helpful to browse the `Vega-Lite documentation <https://vega.github.io/vega-lite/docs/>`_.